iVP-GmbH/iVP-gitbook/home/ivp-planning/user-interface/hierarchy-panel.md

 ![](../../../.gitbook/assets/Hierarchy_context_lock.jpg)

-{% hint style="info" %}
-Locked objects can still be edited in the hierarchy panel.
-{% endhint %}

 ## Hide/unhide objects

 To hide or show one or more objects, [select](../machines/selecting-and-moving-objects.md#selecting-objects-via-the-hierarchy-panel) them and press the <img src="../../../.gitbook/assets/Hierarchy_visibility.jpg" alt="" data-size="line"> **Hide/Unhide Machine** button.